 - Partnership agreements

 Whether you are a GP practice owner/ manager or a GP looking to join a GP practice, you will be aware of how important a GP partnership agreement is.
 A well drafted GP partnership agreement spells out the relationship between the partners, helps to resolve disputes and minimises risks.
-Our corporate team can prepare a GP partnership agreement that suits your practice’s individual needs, and help you to keep it up to date when new partners join.
+Our healthcare team can prepare a GP partnership agreement that suits your practice’s individual needs, and helps you to keep it up to date when new partners join.

 - Admission, retirement and expulsion of partners